Outgoing wave conditions in photonic crystals and transmission properties at interfaces: Abstract

 \section{Abstract}

-We analyze the propagation of waves in unbounded photonic crystals, the waves are described by a Helmholtz equation with $x$-dependent coefficients.
-The scattering problem must be completed with a radiation condition at infinity, which was not available for $x$-dependent coefficients.
+We analyze the propagation of waves in unbounded photonic crystals.
+Waves are described by a Helmholtz equation with $x$-dependent coefficients, the scattering problem must be completed with a radiation condition at infinity.
 We develop an outgoing wave condition with the help of a Bloch wave expansion.
-Our radiation condition admits a (weak) uniqueness result, formulated in terms of the Bloch measure of solutions.
+Our radiation condition admits a uniqueness result, formulated in terms of the Bloch measure of solutions.
 We use the new radiation condition to analyze the transmission problem where, at fixed frequency, a wave hits the interface between free space and a photonic crystal.
-We derive that the vertical wave number of the incident wave is a conserved quantity.
+We show that the vertical wave number of the incident wave is a conserved quantity.
 Together with the frequency condition for the transmitted wave, this condition leads (for appropriate photonic crystals) to the effect of negative refraction at the interface.